nectar-cookbooks/daris/README.md

 Dependencies
 ============

 DaRIS is a set of plugins for MediaFlux.
+Hence a Mediaflux installation and license are dependencies.

 This cookbook should in theory be platform independent ... across unix-like OSes.